 The Bass toothbrush differs from most toothbrushes in two ways:

 1. The bristles of a Bass toothbrush are more spaced out, and there are fewer bristles on the brush head.
-What Dr. Bass found was that most toothbrushes had far too many bristles to wiggle effectively between the teeth and down into the gum line.
-So, he created a brush with fewer bristles that allows the brush to get down where the bad bugs thrive and remove any bacteria.
-The same is true today as most conventional toothbrushes have too many bristles to use the Bass brushing technique.
+Dr. Bass found that most toothbrushes had far too many bristles to effectively wiggle between the teeth and down into the gum line (the same is true today–most conventional toothbrushes still have too many bristles to really brush effectively).

-2. The second way the Bass toothbrush differs from other toothbrushes is that the bristle tips of the Bass brush are rounded, polished and very smooth.
-See the photos below to compare the rounded bristle tips of the Bass toothbrush and the jagged, rough-cut tips of many other toothbrushes.
+2. The second way the Bass toothbrush differs from other toothbrushes is that the bristle tips of the Bass brush are rounded, polished, and very smooth.
+See the photos below to compare the rounded bristle tips of the Bass toothbrush to the jagged, rough-cut tips of many other toothbrushes.

 1. Hold the toothbrush gently!
 We like to joke that we’re not cleaning a grout line here!
-Rather than hold the toothbrush like a scrub brush, press it gently so your arm can relax and apply the small movements required for the Bass brushing technique.
+Rather than holding the toothbrush in your fist like you’d do with a scrub brush, gently hold it in your fingertips (the same way that you’d hold a violin bow).
+This way, your arm can relax and use the small movements that are required for the Bass Brushing Technique.

-2. Hold the brush at the commonly recognized 45-degree angle to the tooth and gum line.
+2. Hold the brush at a 45-degree angle to the tooth and gum line.